ReeceJones/reece-start/README.md

 # reece-start

 This is a repo that I use as a starting point for new projects.
-It is based on SvelteKit + Go, and adopts a (mostly) cloud-native approach for deployments.
+It is based on SvelteKit + Go, and adopts a (kindof) cloud-native approach for deployments.

 ## Features

 - Organization-Member-User authentication model
   - Organization invitation links & emails
-  - Organization roles using scopes
+  - RBAC using scopes
   - Sudo users
   - Impersonation
+  - Google OAuth
-  - TODO: SSO, MFA
+  - TODO: MFA
 - User settings page
 - Organization settings page
 - Organization-based billing with free and paid membership tiers (TODO)